open-telemetry/opentelemetry.io/content/en/docs/swift/_index.md

 ---
-title: "Swift"
+title: Swift
 weight: 28
-description: >
-  A language-specific implementation of OpenTelemetry in Swift.
+description: A language-specific implementation of OpenTelemetry in Swift.
 ---

 This is the OpenTelemetry for Swift documentation.
 OpenTelemetry is an